 Biography Amanda Winnemuller

 The twenty-eight year old Amanda, was born in Nijmegen, The Netherlands.
 She grew up next to the river, but moved around the country for her studies.
 After attending high school she continued to study traditional decorative and restorative painting.
 Gaining a basic understanding of painting techniques and paint itself, sparked her interest in storytelling and experimenting.
 Therefore she attended AKV St.Joost, school of art and design.
 Her research and experiments where concerned with place and the feeling of the home she left at the age of sixteen.
 Very soon this personal research developed into an research with a more cultural stance.
 Questioning the identity of the artist and thereby her own position.
 Experimenting with paint, printmaking techniques and photography, she graduated with a project concerning the cultural identity of the art scene and the ‘kermis’/carnival.
 This cultural orientated research and the questioning of her position as an artist let her to continue her studies at Radboud University.
-In order to develop an more a critical point of view, she applied for a master in art policy (kunstbeleid en kunstbedrijf).
-This specific specialization within the arts and culture studies at the department of humanities allowed her to participate in a broad spectrum of courses, such as ‘creativity in context’, ‘visual culture’, ‘culture sponsoring’ (cultuur sponsoring en mecenaat), ‘museum business’ (museum bedrijf).
+In order to develop an more a critical point of view, she applied for a master in cultural policy and the business of art (kunstbeleid en kunstbedrijf).
+This specific specialization within the arts and culture studies at the department of humanities allowed her to participate in a broad spectrum of courses, such as ‘creativity in context’, ‘visual culture’, ‘cultural sponsoring and funding’ (cultuur sponsoring en mecenaat), ‘museum business’ (museum bedrijf).
 In order to get the most out of her studies Amanda took an extra year within her master program, to follow some courses in philosophical anthropology and the philosophy of science, wile being a curator for ‘Culture on Campus’ and take part in an experimental minor.

 Longing for inter/transdisciplinary research, the experimental minor ‘Create Space’ allowed her to make the first step towards this detection.
 Combining theory from the courses with her practical and artistic skills.
 Resulting in the ‘Different Skins’ project and a proposal for her master thesis.
 In September 2020, while writing her thesis, Amanda decided to move to Switzerland in order to gain new experiences natural and culture wise.
 Besides working full time in Switzerland, Amanda graduated in February of 2021 with a master thesis on bioart and posthumanist philosophy titled ‘This skin is not mine’.